Astahere/codes/README.md

 ### Mentors and Instructors

-I am deeply thankful to our mentors and instructors at [Your Institution or Program Name], particularly those in our MSO and ESA classes.
+I am deeply thankful to our mentors and instructors at [Engineering System and Design] pillar, particularly those in our MSO and ESA classes.
 Your guidance, expertise, and insightful feedback played a crucial role in shaping this project.
 Your dedication to our growth and learning are greatly appreciated.

 ### Testing and Feedback

 I am grateful to all the individuals who participated in testing the game and providing valuable feedback.
-Your input helped us refine and improve [Game Name] to make it the best it could be.
+Your input helped us refine and improve [Wine Boutique Management] to make it the best it could be.

 ### Community and Users

 Last but not least, I want to thank our wonderful gaming community and users.
-Your enthusiasm, engagement, and valuable feedback have been instrumental in the evolution of [Game Name].
+Your enthusiasm, engagement, and valuable feedback have been instrumental in the evolution of [Wine Boutique Management].
 We created this game with you in mind, and your enjoyment of it is our greatest reward.

-The development of [Game Name] has been an incredible experience, and I look forward to future updates and enhancements.
+The development of [Wine Boutique Management] has been an incredible experience, and I look forward to future updates and enhancements.
 Your continued support is invaluable, and I can't wait to see where this journey takes us.

 Thank you all for being a part of this adventure!